 During the early 1990s steps were initiated to conserve and restore the collection of oil paintings.
-The work was done by Mrs. Jennifer Ridd over several years, being completed in 1999.
-The restoration work won lavish praise from Mr. Nicholas Penny, Deputy Director of the National Gallery, who visited the College to give expert opinions on the various attributed artists.
+The work was done by Mrs Jennifer Ridd over several years, being completed in the new building in 1999.
+The restoration work won lavish praise from Mr. Nicholas Penny, at that time Deputy Director of the National Gallery, who visited the College to give expert opinions on the various attributed artists.
 At this time a detailed catalogue of the paintings was also prepared, which we have updated carefully every year since.

 The Museum's recent history began with the Documentation Project of 1998-9, one consequence of which was the compilation of the first full inventory of the collection since 1932.
 In October 1999, Neil Handley, the project assistant since the summer of 1998, was appointed as the museum's first ever professional curator.